iospirit/HIDRemote/README.markdown

 ## About the HIDRemote class

-The HIDRemote Objective-C class provides your application with access to the Apple¨ Remote IR Receiver under OS X 10.4 (Tiger), OS X 10.5 (Leopard) and OS X 10.6 (Snow Leopard).
+The HIDRemote Objective-C class provides your application with access to the AppleÂ® Remote IR Receiver under OS X 10.4 (Tiger), OS X 10.5 (Leopard) and OS X 10.6 (Snow Leopard).
 It is available under a BSD-style license.

 ## Why you'll want to use the HIDRemote class

-The HIDRemote class was developed with the needs of users, standalone applications, media center software, background applications, remote control solutions, drivers and Apple¨ Remote emulators in mind.
+The HIDRemote class was developed with the needs of users, standalone applications, media center software, background applications, remote control solutions, drivers and AppleÂ® Remote emulators in mind.
 The primary goals are to maximize compatibility, interoperability, future-proofness and user-friendlyness.
-In fact, the more developers use it for supporting the Apple¨ Remote in their applications, the better the system-wide user experience will be for everyone.
+In fact, the more developers use it for supporting the AppleÂ® Remote in their applications, the better the system-wide user experience will be for everyone.

 ## Features

 - Smart, flexible event handling
 The HIDRemote class uses the HID system supplied information about the IR Receiver HID Device to build a dynamic button-cookie map it can then use to understand incoming events regardless of the layout of the HID device's HID descriptor.
 Hence, HIDRemote doesn't need any OS release or driver specific event handling code, making it a user-friendly and flexible choice for developers that's well prepared for the future.

-- Support for the white (plastic) and aluminum Apple¨ Remote The HIDRemote class auto-detects the remote in use and allows you to determine the remote control type with a single call.
+- Support for the white (plastic) and aluminum AppleÂ® Remote The HIDRemote class auto-detects the remote in use and allows you to determine the remote control type with a single call.
 Your delegate receives messages for all buttons.
 Under OS 10.6.2 and later, an extra button code is used for the new, additional Play/Pause button of the new aluminum version.

 - Shared, exclusive and exclusive-auto modes